Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 Settled Cultivation

-Many tribal Igroups, since the beginning of the 19th century, began settling down and cultivating their fields.
-They started ploughing the land which was and earlier not used by the tribals.
+Many tribal Groups, since the beginning of the 19th century, began settling down and cultivating their fields.
+They started plowing the land which was earlier not used by the tribals.
 Gradually, they even got rights over the land they lived on.
 It was the Mundas of Chhotanagpur who belonged to this class.
 Members of this class were considered as descendants of the original settlers.

 COLONIAL RULE AFFECTED TRIBAL LIVES